 The additional employer National Insurance due as a result of the increase will be:

-• £140 extra per year on a £20,000 salary
+- £140 extra per year on a £20,000 salary

-• £265 extra per year on a £30,000 salary
+- £265 extra per year on a £30,000 salary

-• £515 extra per year on a £50,000 salary
+- £515 extra per year on a £50,000 salary

-• £890 extra per year on a £80,000 salary
+- £890 extra per year on an £80,000 salary

-• £1,140 extra a year on a £100,000 salary
+- £1,140 extra a year on a £100,000 salary

 How much more tax on dividends will I be paying?

-• Dividend income within basic rate tax bracket of £12,571 to £50,270 – tax rate of 7.5% rising to 8.75% in April 2022
+- Dividend income within the basic rate tax bracket of £12,571 to £50,270 – tax rate of 7.5%, rising to 8.75% in April 2022

-• Dividend income within higher rate tax bracket of £50,271 to £150,000 – tax rate of 32.5% rising to 33.75% in April 2022
+- Dividend income within higher rate tax bracket of £50,271 to £150,000 – tax rate of 32.5% rising to 33.75% in April 2022

-• Dividend income within additional rate tax bracket of £150,001 or more – tax rate of 38.1% rising to 39.35% in April 2022
+- Dividend income within additional rate tax bracket of £150,001 or more – tax rate of 38.1% rising to 39.35% in April 2022

-Please note that your dividend income is added to your other income and therefore you may pay tax at two different rates.
+Please note that your dividend income is added to your other income, and therefore, you may pay tax at two different rates.

-• £225 extra per year on dividend income of £20,000
+- £225 extra per year on dividend income of £20,000

-• £350 extra per year on dividend income of £30,000
+- £350 extra per year on dividend income of £30,000

-• £600 extra per year on dividend income of £50,000
+- £600 extra per year on dividend income of £50,000

-• £975 extra per year on dividend income of £80,000
+- £975 extra per year on dividend income of £80,000

-• £1,225 extra a year on dividend income of £100,000
+- £1,225 extra a year on dividend income of £100,000

 How will the money be allocated?